 Let’s do a little maths quiz on your times tables.
 What is 6 x 9?
 I’m not going to say it – you have to say the answer out loud.
 Or – if you’re watching this on your phone on the bus – at least say the answer to yourself in your inner voice.
 OK, now I’m going to do one 7×8=56; 3×7=21.

 There are a few different ways for you to put this generation effect to work on your site.
 One way, for example, is by allowing customers to customise their products.
-This is going to make the products more memorable, and it also makes use of something called the labour-love effect or the IKEA effect, that I talk about in another video (basically that you value something more if you’ve had to put work into it).
+This is going to make the products more memorable, and it also makes use of something called the labour-love effect or the IKEA effect (basically that you value something more if you’ve had to put work into it).

 In short, you won’t go far wrong if you remember this general principle: We’re less persuaded by, and find less memorable, things we hear from others than things that we hear from ourselves.